 What is needed now?
 Manufacturers need to adapt their production systems to pave the way for future-proof operations.
 The time of static resource planning and standard operating procedures is over.
 Dynamic shop floor management for faster processes and the ability to react to unforeseen events become critical factors for successful manufacturing operations.
-Lean manufacturing systems must be transformed into agile production systems.
+Lean manufacturing systems must be transformed into agile production systems for agile manufacturing.

 As this may sound very buzz-wordy, I would like to give you a few examples of how to create an agile production system in a short time and what the expected benefits look like.

-What are the key characteristics of an agile production system?
+What are the key characteristics of agile manufacturing?

-For us at WORKERBASE, an agile production system needs to support the following key requirements:
+For us at WORKERBASE, agile manufacturing is about the following key requirements:

 Continuously improve with real-time data: real-time process data is used for fast improvement cycles.
 Data analytics is the basis for predictive analytics operations and enables organizations to react to incidents even before they happen.
 By using smart device, your employees collect all sorts of production data directly from the shop floor and you gain complete transparency about the status of your production.

 Deploy employees effectively: the skill-based coordination of work allows to schedule the right task to the right people at the right time.
 This ensures the best-qualified people are working on the right tasks.
 In addition, your operators can pull training sessions on-demand, which enables you to upskill people while operations are running.
 This increases overall productivity and flexibility and leads to a more resilient production setup as you can distribute crucial skills among your workforce.

 How to implement agile manufacturing in a short time?